A. General FAQs

 Please put "HPC" as part of the subject line to alert COEIT that this software request is for the HPC cluster.

 There are a number of python versions available via the modules system.
-Different python versions can be access through loading different python or anaconda modules.
+Different python versions can be access through loading different python or conda modules.
 To see what is available, do:

 pip list